Trump with NATO ‘all the way’ on Article 5 as leaders gather at summit

 UK to buy 12 F-35A fighter jets capable of carrying nuclear weapons

-Asked by reporters about his committment to NATO’s Article 5, which holds that an attack on one member is treated as an attack on all, Trump said: “We’re with them all the way.”
+Asked by reporters about his commitment to NATO’s Article 5, which holds that an attack on one member is treated as an attack on all, he said: “We’re with them all the way.”

-Sitting alongside NATO chief Mark Rutte before the summit, Trump said the expected agreement for allies to increase defence spending to 5 percent of gross domestic product (GDP) would be a “great victory for everybody”.
+Sitting alongside NATO Secretary-General Mark Rutte before the summit, Trump said the expected agreement for allies to increase defence spending to 5 percent of gross domestic product (GDP) would be a “great victory for everybody”.

 The comments came after Trump stoked doubts over his commitment to the alliance when asked whether Washington would abide by NATO’s mutual defence guarantees.